Upgrade DataStax Enterprise (DSE) 5.1 to 6.7 or 6.8

 DataStax recommends backing up your data prior to any version upgrade.

 A backup provides the ability to revert and restore all the data used in the previous version if necessary.
-For manual backup instructions, see Backing up and restoring DSE.
+For manual backup instructions, see Backing up a tarball installation or Backing up a package installation.

-OpsCenter provides a Backup Service that manages enterprise-wide backup and restore operations for DataStax Enterprise clusters and is highly recommended over any manual backup procedure.
-Ensure you use a compatible version of OpsCenter for your DSE version.
+DSE OpsCenter provides a Backup Service that manages enterprise-wide backup and restore operations for DSE clusters and is highly recommended over any manual backup procedure.
+Ensure you use a compatible version of DSE OpsCenter for your DSE version.

 Upgrade SSTables